Abby N. Wallace

 United States

-For reporting experiences, I completed internships with the National Geographic Society and the Investigative Reporting Workshop.
-For my graduate assistantship, I conduct document-based research for the Howard Center for Investigative Journalism.
-I am also currently working at Capital News Service as a dual Audience Engagement & Analytics Editor and Science Reporter.
+For previous reporting experience, I worked at Capital News Service as a dual Audience Engagement and Analytics Editor and Science Reporter.
+I completed internships with the National Geographic Society and the Investigative Reporting Workshop.
+For my graduate assistantship, I conducted document-based research for the Howard Center for Investigative Journalism.

-In 2021, I graduated from George Washington University with a Bachelor of Science in Biology and double minors in Sustainability and Journalism & Mass Communications.
-I have pieces published through Planet Forward.
+For my undergraduate degree, I graduated from George Washington University with a Bachelor of Science in Biology and double minors in Sustainability and Journalism & Mass Communications in 2021.
+While there, I published pieces with Planet Forward.

 I studied marine and wildlife conservation in Tanzania, Kenya, and the Turks and Caicos Islands.
 At Reykjavík University in Iceland, I studied clean energy and climate change.
 In my free time, I enjoy audio engineering podcasts, reading, writing, and practicing my photography skills.
 I also enjoy scuba diving and am a PADI Advanced Open Water Diver.